CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ...
 Ask Joerg whether he wants be the reviewer.

 # Table Of Contents
-- Introduction ✅
+- Introduction
-  - What you need ✅
+  - What you need
-  - What is this book about ✅
+  - What is this book about
-  - What is this book NOT about ✅
+  - What is this book NOT about

 - Modular Architecture
-  - Design ✅
+  - Design
-  - Layers ✅
+  - Layers
-    - App Layer ✅
+    - App Layer
-    - Domain Layer ✅
+    - Domain Layer
-    - Service Layer ✅
+    - Service Layer
-    - Core Layer ✅
+    - Core Layer
-    - Shared Layer ✅
+    - Shared Layer
   - Example: International Space Station
+    - ISS Overview
+    - Cosmonaut
+    - Laboratory
+  - Conclusion

-    - Modules
+- Frameworks on iOS
-  - Pros And Cons
+  - Dynamic
-  - Limitations
+  - Static
-    - Monolit
+  - Linker and Compiler
-    - Modularity
+  - X86_64 and ARM

 - Development
   - Scalability